The voices were loud during lockdown. And here they are.

-This page houses a trio of 3-part sound collage projects, aiming to capture some semblance of the lockdown experience.
 This project is dedicated to the memory of Glenn Gould.

 Although his own voice rarely appears within the pieces, Gould declared his Solitude Trilogy “as close to an autobiographical statement as I intend to get in radio”.
-I aim to be similarly candid here in the hope that this jumble of nonsense can be a source of fun in this terrifying period in history.